-Swabs in viral transport media (Green topped Virocult or other PHE supplied viral swab with transport medium (VTM) eg. Remel, Citoswab, MWE), are available from the laboratory.
-Swab packs for covid testing are available from Microbiology and Pathology reception.
+Swabs in viral transport media (Green topped Virocult), are available from the laboratory.
 The swabs must be returned to the laboratory ASAP.

 Vesicle fluid, nose, throat, genital sites

 Use a viral swab + VTM, use the swab to collect material from the affected area, place the swab in the liquid media in the transport tube and break the swab off and re-cap the tube securely.